Lê Hồng Phong High School for the Gifted: History

 The construction of the school was completed in 1928.
 On 11 August 1928, the interim Governor-General of French Indochina, René Robert, signed Decree no. 3116 to establish a native French secondary school (Lycée), combining Collège de Cochinchine and about 200 pupils from Collège Chasseloup Laubat.
 The Governor Blanchard de la Brosse named the school Lycée Petrus Trương Vĩnh Ký, in honour of Vietnamese Catholic scholar Pétrus Trương Vĩnh Ký.
 The school was known as Petrus Ký High School for almost a half-century.

 Lycée Petrus Truong Vinh Ky, commonly referred to as Lycée Petrus, commenced the first day on October 1, 1928.
 The first principal was Mr. Sainte Luce Banchelin, the bureau's Mr. Boulé, the banker Mahé.

 The chairman of the board was Mr. Gazano and the Vietnamese members were: Mr. Nguyen Thanh Giung, Ph.D., chemist, contract professor, Mr. Ho Bao Toan and Mr. Tran Le Quat.
 The officials are parents French commissioners Sainte Luce Banchelin and Mahé.
 The president is the Principal and the members are: John, Painting Professor, Mr. Paquier, Professor of Literature, Mr. Nguyen Van Nho, Professor of Literature, Mr. Nguyen Van Thuong, and supervisor and secretary is Mr. Boulé.

 There were two levels of study: Enseignement primaire supérieur Franco-indigène (DEPSI) and French Secondary (enseignement secondaire Franco-indigène).

-The first course consisted of 10 students who received a partial scholarship and 43 students who received a full scholarship.
-This grade was divided into 3 classes: 1ère année, 2ème année and 3ème année.
-18 classes: 3 classes 4ème année, 5 classes 3ème année, 5 classes 2ème année and 5 classes 1ère année.
-In this school year, Tran Van Trach, special commissioner of Nam Ky Governor bought books for the Petrus Ky Library.
-In the school year 1928-1929 was the subject of social concern through an article published in the newspaper La Tribune Indochinoise on January 4, 1929 with content Lycée Petrus Ky for native students treated as relatives.
-After the paper, in the second academic year, Mr. Banchelin was renamed and Mr. Paul Valencot, a professorial master of master's degree, was appointed principal in August 1929 and the Governor of Nam appointed Mr. Renault, chairman of the Cholon Marketing Board, replacing Mr. Gazano as the chairman of the board.